AN AGE OF REMEMBRANCE

 in a cloud of wings.

-from Impossible Memories
+from Impossible Memories and Feathers of Wind CD

 Poet, raconteur, maverick, wit; for more than twenty years Chris Tutton's books, performances and workshops have beguiled, amused, entertained and educated.